enebular/docs/en/Flows/CreateFlow.md

 There are the following restrictions.

-* A hardware dependent node can not be used
+* A hardware dependent node cannot be used
 * A node that depends on the development environment can not be used
 * A large size node can not be imported and used
     *  Reloading may be repeated